hesion3d/slimage/README.md

 - The size is usauly ~500MB;
 - The source code is also delivered with the binary.

 There are already lots of creative way to build a small docker image on the web.
-Slimage is a simple commandline tool inspired by [Nick Gauthier](https://blog.codeship.com/author/nickgauthier/)'s idea with slight modification.
+Slimage is a simple commandline tool inspired by [Nick Gauthier](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/) and [Adriaan](http://blog.xebia.com/create-the-smallest-possible-docker-container/)'s idea with slight modification.
 With slimage, you could build go application w/o Cgo support at ~25MB (include some basic linux commandline binaries for debugging).

 slimage works in Bash.
 And we also provide a version port for windows commandline.